Nursing Degree Apprenticeship (Top Up) 2 year programme

 - Leads to registration as an adult nurse, covering all fields of practice

-- The nurse degree apprentice is employed 37.5 hours per week
+- The nurse degree apprentice is usually employed 37.5 hours per week

 - The course is split into study blocks, blocks of supernumerary practice and learning with study days

 - The nurse degree apprentice will also spend time in their base area

 - The nurse degree apprentice (Top Up) completes 1150 hours of theoretical learning and 1150 hours of supernumerary practice learning over the four year programme

 - The nurse degree apprentice (Top up) works part time in their base area (inclusive of holidays)

 - Holidays are set throughout the programme

 The students will RPL out of the first 3 units of the part time 4 year programme Nurse degree apprenticeship.
 Therefore the two year Top- Up programme has 2 Parts and 3 units , 1 unit in Part 2 and 2 units in Part 3 and a final end point assessment that takes place after the course has finished:

 - Unit 4- Patients with Long Term and Complex Needs

 - Unit 5- Transitions to Practice; Developing Autonomy

 - Unit 6- Transitions to Practice: Managing and Organising Care

 Nurse degree apprentices will undertake theoretical study blocks and have different supernumerary placements in each unit so they have a variety of experience which will enable them to meet the NMC requirements.
 Practice learning opportunities will facilitate the nurse apprentice to develop and meet the standards of proficiency for registered nurses to deliver safe and effective care to a diverse range of people across the four fields of nursing practice: adult, mental health, learning disabilities and children’s nursing.
 Placement experiences will be in hospitals, other health institutions and in the community.